nhsconnect/gpconnect/pages/overview/release_notes/1_5_0_release.md

   - Updated the medication guidance with example
   - Removed dosageLastChanged extension from Med Statement page
 - Diagrams updated for medication resource relationships to correct intent labels typo
+- Changed description for the status element for the medicationRequest and medicationStatement updated to the same definition
+- Refined wording for the medicationStatement effective element

 **Pages changed:**